How to Create a Nail Care Regimen to Get Beautiful Hands at Any Age

 After scrubbing, apply Vaseline Intensive Care Deep Restore Body Lotion on your hands while they’re still damp.
 This has extract and pure Vaseline Jelly that nourish the skin as well as soothe irritation.
 You can also use Vaseline Gluta-Hya Serum Burst Lotion Flawless Glow for a more lightweight option.

-According to the American Academy of Dermatology, it can also rehydrate the nails and is especially beneficial to those who get frequent manicures.
+According to the American Academy of Dermatology, petroleum jelly products can also rehydrate the nails and is especially beneficial to those who get frequent manicures.
 AAD recommends applying on the nails and cuticles between polishes to minimize brittleness and chipping.

 Practice Good Nail Hygiene